Why Most Leadership Programs Don’t Change Behavior

 Space to slow down.

-Space to say, “Here’s what happened, and here’s where I got stuck.”
+Space to say, “Here’s what happened, and here’s where I got frustrated/stuck/unhappy with the outcome.”

 That’s where a lot of real development happens.